 Habitat Young Professionals: Habitat Young Professionals (HYP) is a diverse group of young professionals who share resources, time and talents to make a difference in our local community.
 HYP is about having fun and making personal and professional connections throughout Ventura County, while helping to give hardworking, low-income families a chance to finally own a home.
 HYP is a motivated group that is committed to volunteering, donating, and spreading the word to our friends and colleagues about Habitat for Humanity of Ventura County.

 Interested in the Youth Ambassador Program, Habitat Young Professionals or other ways you can get involved?
-Contact email@example.com
+For more info, contact Crystal Star: email@example.com.

 Cost of Home is a five-year advocacy campaign through which local Habitat organizations (including Habitat Ventura), partners, volunteers and community members across the country are working together so that 10 million people have access to an affordable home.